The example in vignette("piar")

 missing values, a common explicit (but methodologically dubious)

-imputation strategy when making elemental indexes is to carry forward
+imputation strategy when making elementary indexes is to carry forward

 the previous price to impute for missing prices.
 As the